luk036/ellipsoid-method/ell-review.md

 $$\Omega(p) = p_1 F_1 + \cdots + p_n F_n, $$
 where $\{F_k\}_{i,j} =\Psi_k( \| s_j - s_i \|_2)$.

 Ellipsoid Method Revisited
 ==========================

-Some History of Ellipsoid Method.
+Some History of Ellipsoid Method\ [@BGT81].
 Introduced by Shor and Yudin and Nemirovskii in 1976.
 Used to show that linear programming (LP) is polynomial-time solvable (Kachiyan 1979), settled the long-standing problem of determining the theoretical complexity of LP.
 In practice, however, the simplex method runs much faster than the method, although its worst-case complexity is exponential.

 Basic Ellipsoid Method
 ----------------------